 MSSQL

 Unlike storage connectors (e.g., Amazon S3 or Google Cloud Storage), which connect to data in files or object stores, the Microsoft SQL connector is a database connector that enables access to structured data stored in relational databases.
+It currently supports creating tabular assets and cannot be used as an export location.

 Prerequisites